Our Mission

 We work to:

-• Assist parents in discovering how to access and benefit from resources available to them in their communities.
+• Assist parents in discovering how to access and benefit from available resources

 We do this through interview, audience participation, a segment called “Reading Everywhere,” which focuses on adults reading to children, and a “Where to Go” segment that highlights low cost and free family outings.